dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 - **VS-centric channels** – To better match how teams opererate, some repositories align their build outputs with the Visual Studio versions, e.g. `dotnet/roslyn`.
 Outputs of repositories like that would end up in a channel named based on the version of VS, e.g. `17.5`.
 - **SDK band channels** – The repositories that are closer to how we organize the final release are then targeting channels named based on the band version, e.g. `.NET 7.0.3xx SDK`.
-- **Shared component channels** – Lastly, repositories with shared components and tooling repositories target channels named based on the major .NET version, e.g. `.NET 7`.
+- **Shared component channels** – Lastly, repositories with shared components and tooling repositories target channels named based on the major .NET version, e.g. `.NET 7` or `.NET 7 Eng`.

 The following diagram shows a simplified example: